 “Cry Of Love” is as catchy as anything from The Mission and while the melodies and flow of the song are good it’s one of those songs that leaves less of a significant imprint, as does somewhat useless cover of Bauhaus’ classic “She’s In Parties”.
 It’s well executed, and It underlines the core inspiration for this record, but other than that it doesn’t come with much else noteworthy.

 Album’s longest track “The Invisible Past”, however, is anything but dreary despite its very slow build-up.
 Song features Jonathan Hulten on vocals and there is a fragile quality to the it especially in the mellower half of the song.
 Over the course of +10 minutes long song the intensity builds up seamlessly yet firmly resulting in a grand finale which should’ve closed the album instead of the above-mentioned Bauhaus cover.

 Ellengæst is not as experimental and playful as its predecessor, but it’s rather focused and determined in its’ path.
-Finding themselves without singer right before the recording process was supped to start, turned out to be blessing in disguise for the band.
+Finding themselves without singer right before the recording process was supposed to start, turned out to be blessing in disguise.
 It resulted in impeccably picked guest vocalists, who delivered on a high level and gave this album needed diversity and dynamics, while at the same time serving the overall feel of the album.
 Another very important aspect of the album is the very core of songwriting, which is extremely solid and as such serves as the backbone.
 At the same time sonically, this is the best sounding release from Crippled Black Phoenix, which further strengthens its focus and balance.

 With the new album the band might have left the substantial experimenting behind, but by choosing this path they have created an album that is focused and, in many ways, feels like pivotal step in band’s career.